yangtu222/BeanUtils/README.md

     - Queue: ArrayDeque

 If you want to use other class as default implementation class, you can change BeanCopyConfig's related properties.

+* ClassLoader (1.0.6): You can specify a classLoader instance to BeanCopyConfig, otherwise BeanUtils will use toBean.getClass().getClassLoader() as the classLoader to avoid multi-classLoader issue.

 ## License